 But helmets can only do so much.
 They're good at preventing skull fractures, but they can't protect the brain from concussion.
 That's because concussions happen when the brain sloshes against the skull from the inside.
 Think of it like the yolk of an egg.
 You can wrap an egg in padding to make sure the shell doesn't break, but no amount of padding will prevent the yolk from getting damaged by the inside of the shell.

 That's where woodpeckers and rams come in.
 Researchers realized woodpeckers can repeatedly and rapidly bang their heads against a tree without sustaining so much as a headache, while rams are able to frequently bash their heads together at speeds of 20 to 40 miles an hour without injury.
 How do they do it?

-Researchers found that in addition to their thick neck muscles and strong beaks, which help absorb blows, woodpeckers have unusually long tongues.
+Woodpeckers also have unusually long tongues.
 The theory is that during pecking, these tongues compress the veins in the neck that carry blood away from the brain.
 This increases the volume of blood surrounding the brain, providing an extra layer of cushion between the brain and the inside of the skull.

 Rams, in addition to their strong, flexible horns that absorb the shock of the collision, also have a mechanism that slows the flow of blood from the head to the body.
 This preventative effect was noted in humans when researchers at the Colorado School of Public Health found high school football players who played at higher altitudes had 30 percent fewer concussions.
 Their hypothesis is the higher altitude increases the volume of fluid in the cerebral venous system, providing a layer of protection similar to that seen in woodpeckers and rams.
 While it may not be possible for kids to play every game at higher elevations, researchers are working on protective equipment — like a band that could be worn around the neck — that could help increase the volume of blood around the brain to cushion it from blows during sports.